Lice of Horses

 Females glue their eggs, known as nits, to the hairs of the host near the skin.
 Ordinary shampooing and washing will not dislodge the nits.
 Nits are pale, translucent, and almost oval in shape.
 Once the nits hatch, the lice go through 3 nymph stages before reaching adulthood.
 The nymphs look very much like adult lice, only smaller.
 It takes about 3 to 4 weeks for most lice to go from nit to adult, although this period varies with the species.

-Lice can be found anywhere on the body, but they are more commonly seen on the head, neck, mane, and the base of the tail.
-The first signs that your horse may be infested with lice are biting at and rubbing infested areas.
+The first signs that your horse may be infested with lice are biting at and rubbing infested areas and increased restlessness.
 Hair loss and even skin loss may occur.
 If the lice are abundant, the hair might also be matted.
 Sucking lice cause small wounds that can become infected.
 Usually, diagnosis is made by visual observation of lice on the infested animal.
 Parting the hair often reveals the lice.
 Chewing lice are active and can be seen moving through the hair.

-Horses can be treated with sprays of permethrin, coumaphos, or malathion to kill lice.
+Horses can be treated with sprays of pyrethrins, synthetic pyrethrins, or the organophosphate coumaphos to kill lice.
 A wipe-on formula is also available and is especially useful for treating horses that react to sprayer noises.
 Your veterinarian can recommend an appropriate control product and provide directions for its use.
 Reapplication may be necessary to kill all lice.